zqfang/zqfang.github.io/content/posts/Make Bioinfo Uncool Again/2020-04-28-Seurat2Scanpy.md

 Please see [SeuratDisk](https://mojaveazure.github.io/seurat-disk/reference/Convert.html) to convert seurat to scanpy.

-Not recommend, since it's not fully compatitble with anndata standards.
+Not recommend, since it's not fully compatible with anndata standards.

 **Tips**:
 1. set default assay to `RNA` before covert to h5ad.
 2. if raw read count need to be imported to anndata, you should only contain counts slot in your seurat object before convertion

 ```R